What are the Disadvantages of a Lifetime Income Annuity

 Request an Annuity ReviewUnderstanding What a Lifetime Income Annuity Actually Is

-Before discussing disadvantages, it’s important to clarify what a lifetime income annuity does.
-In its simplest form, you exchange a lump sum of money for a guaranteed income stream designed to last as long as you live.
-The insurance company assumes the risk that you might live longer than expected.
+In its simplest form, you exchange a lump sum for a guaranteed income stream designed to last as long as you live.
+The insurance company assumes longevity risk in exchange for your premium.
+You can explore the mechanics further in what an immediate annuity is and how it compares to deferred income strategies.

 This structure solves one specific problem: longevity risk.
-However, solving that problem introduces other tradeoffs that can significantly impact retirement flexibility, legacy planning, and long-term purchasing power.
+However, solving that problem introduces other tradeoffs that can significantly impact retirement flexibility, legacy planning, tax positioning, and long-term purchasing power.

 Loss of Liquidity Is the Core Tradeoff

-This lack of liquidity can be problematic if retirement expenses change.
-Large medical costs, helping family members, buying property, or responding to unexpected opportunities can become difficult when a significant portion of assets is locked into an irreversible income stream.
+This lack of liquidity can become problematic if retirement expenses change.
+Large medical costs, helping family members, real estate purchases, or unexpected opportunities can be harder to fund when a substantial portion of assets is locked into an irreversible payout stream.

-For this reason, many retirees limit lifetime income annuities to covering essential expenses rather than discretionary spending.
+For this reason, many retirees limit lifetime income annuities to covering essential baseline expenses while maintaining separate liquid reserves.

 Irreversibility After Income Starts

-Another major disadvantage is that lifetime income annuities are typically irreversible once income begins.
+Another major disadvantage is irreversibility.
 After annuitization, you generally cannot change the income amount, stop payments, or reclaim unused principal.
+Unlike income riders that may preserve some account value flexibility, traditional lifetime payouts are typically fixed once activated.

 Inflation Risk Over Long Retirements

 Most lifetime income annuities pay a level income that does not automatically increase with inflation.
-While the income may feel adequate at age 65, its purchasing power can decline significantly over a 20–30 year retirement.
+While income may feel sufficient at retirement, purchasing power can decline substantially over a 20–30 year horizon.

 Limited or No Death Benefit